 At the same time, farmers are seeing the benefits of improving water quality and soil health.

-EDF has worked with farmers in 12 states to help them:
+EDF has worked with farmers in over 10 states to help them:

 - improve soil health to reduce erosion and better replenish groundwater, and